smartycope/ezregex/README.md

         it, this will allow you to include it without sanatizing all the backslaches and such, which all the other EZRegexs do automatically.
 ### Flags
+#### These shadow python regex flags, and can just as easily be specified directly to the re library instead.
+They're provided here for compatibility with other regex dialects.
+See https://docs.python.org/3/library/re.html#flags for details
 - ASCII
 - DOTALL
 - IGNORECASE